Anyone like exploring new territory?

 I love finding parallels in life and parenting.
 Hiking into new terrain is much like parenting — there is always a new path or trail — sometimes the view is beautiful, sometimes it is challenging; you can feel safe and confident and other times lost and scared — what are you supposed to do next?
 The more you hike, the more prepared you feel to handle the unexpected.
 Much like parenting.
 Though you can still be caught off guard from time to time when you face something new, regardless of your preparation or past experience.

 We will be doing some hiking this summer, and while I’m looking forward to spending time with my kids, I stepping into the wilderness in a more parental way.
 Our son has autism.
 He is high functioning but exhibits some tell-tale signs that he is on the spectrum: arms flapping when he’s interested in something or he gets excited (often paired with a humming sound); and struggling with picking up on some social cues.
 We have known this for several years, and have enlisted the help of several professionals to help us and him.
 With that said, my husband and I hadn’t shared our son’s diagnosis with him, nor spoke about it openly (outside of talking with teachers, counselors and other professionals) until now.
 My reluctance to talk about it openly was not because I was embarrassed or ashamed, but because I didn’t want a label attached to him–I didn’t want people to think of him as being ‘different’ or less than (because he isn’t).
-I didn’t want it do define him — what he’s capable of and who he is and will be.
+I didn’t want it to define him — what he’s capable of and who he is and will be.
 I convinced myself that by keeping quiet I was protecting him and, if I’m being completely honest, also protecting myself — somehow I felt like his diagnosis was a failure on my part (yes, I realize that is not rational).
-I didn’t want to have to discuss with the situation with family or friends.
+I didn’t want to have to discuss the situation with family or friends.
 I didn’t want to shine a spotlight on it.
 In talking with an therapist she told me it was time to embrace the diagnosis, let my son in on what he was dealing with so he understood his own behavior and why it was different.
 I am the adult in the situation and have grown a thicker skin.
 And while I may be concerned that sharing this could draw judgment, or pity; I know that those that love my son and our family will be supportive and caring.
 My son needed to know, and I needed to get over my fears.

 We sat our son done and explained his diagnosis.
 “Being on the spectrum simply means your brain works differently than others.
 You have advantages that others don’t because you are on the autism spectrum.
 And you have disadvantages,” we told him.
 We shared examples of where he is advanced (academics, conversations with adults and younger children) and where he is challenged (building relationships with his peers/friendship; controlling how he expresses interest/excitement).
 We sat our older son down and explained to him what was going on as well.
 We thought it was important he understand what his brother was dealing with, and why his brother does what he does.
 “His brain is wired this way,” we told him.
 “If someone asks you why your brother is acting weird/strange/differently, you say, “that’s just my brother being my brother” and leave it at that.”